-Article 2.1 - full-time / part-time
+Article 2.1 - Full-time / part-time

-Within the scope of the law, the degree programme is offered full-time.
+Within the scope of the Act, the degree programme is offered full-time.

-Article 2.2 - study load, feasibility and timetable of the degree programme
+Article 2.2 - Study load, feasibility and timetable of the degree programme

-- 1. The degree programme has a study load of 90 ects. - 2.
-Courses and projects, including examinations, are scheduled to be completed in one and a half years. - 3.
-To further increase the feasibility of completing the degree programme according to the schedule, the work load is spread evenly over the programme's duration.
+- 1. The degree programme has a study load of 90 EC. - 2.
+Courses and projects, including examinations, are scheduled to be completed in one and a half years. - To further increase the feasibility of completing the degree programme according to the schedule, the work load is spread evenly over the programme's duration.

-Article 2.3 - composition of the degree programme
+Article 2.3 - Composition of the degree programme

-The composition of the degree programme is built up from the following programme components :
+1. The composition of the degree programme is built up from the following programme components:

-Programme Components: ECTS
+Programme Components:

 a.
 Block Seminar 3

 b.
 Skill Seminars 2

-c.
-A choice of one of the following courses: - International Strategy - International Entrepreneurship 7.5
+C. A choice of one of the following courses: - International Strategy - International Entrepreneurship 7.5

 d.
 Management Challenges in International Organisations 7.5

 e.
-A choice of two courses out of three following courses: Innovation and Marketing of New Projects and Technologies 7.5 ects Global Supply Chain Management 7.5 ects Financial Management &amp; Control 3.5 ects + Multinational Financial Management 4 ects 15
+A compulsory choice of two courses out of three, as follows: If a student is present and taking courses at RSM in the fall semester, a choice of two courses out of three following courses: - Global Supply Chain Management 7.5 EC - Financial Management & Control 7.5 EC - Innovation Management 7.5 EC If a student is present and taking courses at RSM in the spring semester, a choice of two courses out of the three following courses: - Using Business Analytics and Machine Learning for New Products - International Corporate Finance 7.5 EC - Corporate Venturing 7.5 EC 15

 f.
 International Business Project 15

 g.
 Research Clinic 5

 h.
 Master Electives 15

 i.
 Master Thesis 20

 - Participation in an international exchange with one of the CEMS partner institutions during either the first or the second semester is a compulsory part of the degree programme; the other two semesters must be completed at the RSM.
-The programme components stated under paragraph 1, sub a, b, c, d, e, f and h may be attended at a CEMS partner institution. - The detailing in the most recent version of the International Management (digital) Study Guide of the further descriptions of programme components into compulsory courses and elective courses, including obligatory practicals, and the thesis project, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
+The programme components stated under paragraph 1, sub a., b., c., d,, f. and h. may be attended at a CEMS partner institution. - 3.
+The detailing in the most recent version of the International Management (digital) Study Guide of the further descriptions of programme components into compulsory courses and elective courses, including obligatory practical exercises, and the thesis project, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
 Students may choose the CEMS approved master electives from components of the MSc programmes of the RSM and/or CEMS partner institutions.
-These electives may exceed the total of 15 ects.
-However, it is not allowed to do more courses within a block than scheduled.
+These electives may exceed the total of 15 EC.
+However, it is not allowed to do more courses within a block than scheduled according to the degree programme course schedule.
 Furthermore, once passed, electives cannot be revoked by the student.
 All electives will be listed on the grade transcript.

-Article 2.4 - exemption from obligatory practicals
+Article 2.4 - Exemption from obligatory practical exercises

-In exceptional cases, the Examination Board can grant exemption from the obligation to take part in practicals.
-In that case, the Examination Board can decide that the practicals should be carried out in another way, to be determined by the Examination Board.
+In exceptional cases, the Examination Board can grant exemption from the obligation to take part in practical exercises.
+In that case, the Examination Board can decide that the practical exercises should be carried out in another way, to be determined by the Examination Board.

-Article 2.5 - exemption from examinations
+Article 2.5 - Exemption from examinations